Global well-posedness for the cubic fractional NLS on the unit disk: Introduction

 \subsection{History and related works}

 Let us start from the related works in NLS (that is, $\alpha=1$ in \eqref{fNLS}).
-Recall that in Euclidean spaces $\R^d$, the scaling of \eqref{NLS} given by
+Recall that in Euclidean spaces $\R^d$, the scaling of \eqref{NLS} is given by

-The problem \eqref{NLS} is called {\it subcritical} when the regularity of the initial data is smoother than the scaling $s_c$ of \eqref{NLS}.
+The problem \eqref{NLS} is called {\it subcritical} when the regularity of the initial datum is smoother than the scaling $s_c$ of \eqref{NLS}.
 We will adopt the language in the scaling context in other general manifolds.

-In the subcritical regime ($s> s_c$), it is well-known that the initial value problem \eqref{NLS} with $\alpha=1$ is locally well-posed \cite{Ca}.
+In the subcritical regime ($s> s_c$), it is well-known that the initial value problem \eqref{NLS} is locally well-posed \cite{Ca}.
 Thanks to the conservation laws of energy and mass defined in \eqref{Mass} and \eqref{Energy} (with $\alpha =1$), the $H^1$-subcritical initial value problem and the $L^2$-subcritical initial value problem are globally well-posed in the energy space $H^1$ and mass space $L^2$, respectively.
-In fact, these two initial value problems are also shown to scatter.
-In general terms, with {\it scattering} we intend that the nonlinear solution as time goes to infinity approaches a linear one.
+In fact, these two initial value problems are also shown to scatter{\footnote{In general terms, with {\it scattering} we intend that the nonlinear solution as time goes to infinity approaches a linear one.}}.
 However, one does not expect the scattering phenomenon in compact manifolds.

-In the Euclidean space, the very first global well-posedness result in the subcritical case between the two (mass and energy) conservation laws ($0<s<1$) was given by Bourgain in \cite{BourHL}, where he developed the high-low method to prove global well-posedness for the cubic NLS in two dimensions for initial data in $H^s, \, s > \frac{3}{5}$.
+In the Euclidean space, the very first global well-posedness result in the subcritical case between the two (mass and energy) conservation laws was given by Bourgain in \cite{BourHL}, where he developed the {\it high-low method} to prove global well-posedness for the cubic NLS in two dimensions for initial data in $H^s, \, s > \frac{3}{5}$.
+Bourgain's method is known as {\it high-low method} since this method consists of estimating separately the evolution of the low frequencies and of the high frequencies of the initial datum.
+In fact, informally ‘dispersion’ will refer to the fact that the components of the wave packets tend to move at different speeds proportional to the size of the frequencies they are localized on.
+Hence in the study of dispersive equations (of course FNLS is a member in this family), understanding the behavior of high and low frequencies are very much needed.